tbullmann/imagetranslation-tensorflow/README.md

 Major issues
 - add instance normalization ([Ulyanov D et al., 2016](https://arxiv.org/abs/1607.08022))
-- add image buffer that stores the previous image (to update discriminators using a history of 50 generated images) Minor issues
+- add image buffer that stores the previous image (to update discriminators using a history of 50 generated images)
+- u-net declaration with decoder using encoder dimensions (fix crash when height and width other than powers of 2)

+Minor issues
 - flexible learning rate for the Adams solver
 - add one-direction test mode for CycleGAN